ZoBoRf/ZILCH-How-to/README.md

 ### To run `ZILCH` `Muddle` is needed

-To run ZILCH we need a `Muddle` intepreter or a `Muddle` compiler.
+To run `ZILCH` we need a `Muddle` intepreter or a `Muddle` compiler.
-The problem is the is no running real Muddle on current platforms.
+The problem is there is no running real Muddle on current platforms (Linux, Mac, Windows).
-A year ago I tried to run `ZILCH` on
+A year ago I tried to run `ZILCH` on top of

 * [*`ZILF 0.8`*](https://foss.heptapod.net/zilf/zilf),
-  the *Zork Implementation Language of the Future* with deactivated ZIL stuff to use the `Muddle` part only and also tried the
+  the *Zork Implementation Language of the Future* with deactivated `ZIL` stuff to use the `Muddle` part only and also tried the
 * [*'Confusion', a MDL interpreter*](http://www.russotto.net/~mrussotto/confusion/) Matthew T. Russotto wrote to run the mainframe `Muddle` `Zork`.
   Quoting from Matthew's description:
   >  For those poor souls still stuck in dawn of IF history, I present
   >  "Confusion" -- a MDL interpreter which works just well enough to
   >  play the original Zork all the way through.

 Unfortunately both interpreters have some incompatibilities so I got stuck.